gavin-crowley/JavaScript/README.md

 All major web browsers have a dedicated JavaScript engine to execute the code on users' devices.

 JavaScript is a high-level, often just-in-time compiled language that conforms to the ECMAScript standard

+ It has dynamic typing, prototype-based object-orientation, and first-class functions.